8 short waterfall tracks in Canterbury, New Zealand

 ~280 meter gain | 6.4 km return | 1.5-2 hour return

+Washpen Falls is one of the most diverse waterfall tracks in Canterbury.
 I’ve also included this one in my top beginner hikes in Canterbury post because frankly it’s just such a good one to do and one you don’t want to miss.
 The track is a loop track with all sorts of variety throughout.
 From walking through the forest, caves, alpine scrub, and along a ridge you won’t get bored.
-This one has a lot more sections of going up and downhill but is still quite easy to navigate just be careful after a rainfall as it can get quite slippery.
+This one has a lot more sections of undulating track but is still quite easy to navigate.

-Also, so it’s no surprise when you arrive, this track does have a fee.
-Bummer, I know, but this track is actually on private land and the owners do a lot of track maintenance which you’ll see how great it is when you go!
+This track is one of the few that has a fee.
+Reason for this is that it is on private land.
+The owners do a lot of track maintenance and upkeep so it’s accessible and safe for visitors.
+You’ll see how great the track conditions are when you go!
 The fees are $10 for adults, $5 for kids.

 How to get there